 2-step Verification

-Enter the verification generated by your mo application.
+Enter the verification generated by your me application.

 Enter code

-Vertfy
+Verify

-✓ Don't ask for codes again on this computer
+Z Don't ask for codes again on this computer

+Problems with your code?
+2

 - 3. Customize your security settings.
 You can also make a browser more secure by customizing it through its preferences or settings menu. - 4.
 Confirming site's security (https vs http) Check for the Secure as shown on the address bar (Chrome).